 So just save the color choices for the next round, with the logo design the client selects—and limit the number of colors to two, which will be the primary colors for the brand.

-Even if you aren’t providing an extensive brand style guide, a 1- to 3-page document listing the colors for print and web, and the fonts that you used, is necessary.
+Even if you aren’t providing an extensive brand style guide, a one- to three-page document listing the colors for print and web, and the fonts that you used, is necessary.
 What’s also really important is providing the color equivalents for the colors you chose for the logo.

 At some point, the client’s budget and their print quantity are going to dictate whether they print in full color or in spot colors.